Tharagu

 Tharagu is a 2008 Indian Tamil-language romantic drama film directed by Kalanidhi and starring Sanjay and Dimple.

 Production

 This film marked the debut of Sanjay who starred in Ayyavazhi (2008) and Siruvani (2015) amongst four other unreleased films.

 Soundtrack

 The music was composed by Bharani.
 Andal Priyadarshini worked as a lyricist for the film.

 Reception

 A critic from Sify wrote that "The film leaves you exhausted, as it is lengthy and lacking in lustre.
 The new actors have miles to go, while the comedy track of Vyapuri and co is irritating.
 There are too many songs with stupid lines and embarrassing double meaning".
-A critic from Webdunia wrote that the film's quality would have been higher if the occasional faltering screenplay had not been dragged on a bit more.